 1. Get Inspiration From Other Bookish Bloggers

-Before you make your first attempt, you should take a look at successful book review blogs.
+Before you make your first attempt, look at successful book review blogs.

-Try to analyze what you see, and figure out the features that these book blogs have in common.
+Try to analyze what and figure out the features that these book blogs have in common.
 What makes them juicy and irresistible?

-Write your findings down so you can refer back to them once you’re building your own blog.
+Write your findings down so you can refer to them once you’re building your own blog.

 2. Define Your Goals and Prepare for the Long Haul

-Before you begin your book blogging journey, you should set specific, measurable goals.
+Before you begin your book blogging journey, set specific, measurable goals.

 Figuring out your goals before you get started will help keep you on track as you build your blog and publish your first articles.
 It’ll help guide you through the process and bring decisions that are in tune with your goals and purpose.

 Finally, your pre-defined goals will help you determine where you are on your journey and help you adjust along the way.